sevvalse/Basic-C-Projects/README.md

 - **GPA Calculator**
   * This program calculates a student's GPA (Grade Point Average) based on their midterm and final exam scores.
 The program runs in a loop, allowing the user to input scores repeatedly.
 The user is first prompted to enter their midterm score, and the program validates that the input is between 0 and 100.
 If the user enters -1, the program exits with a goodbye message.
 Once a valid midterm score is provided, the user is asked to enter their final exam score, which is also validated to ensure it falls between 0 and 100.
 Using a weighted formula (40% midterm, 60% final), the program calculates the GPA and displays the result.
 The process continues until the user decides to exit by entering -1 for the midterm score.

+- **Number Guessing Game**
+  * This program is a simple Number Guessing Game implemented in C. The game generates a random number between 1 and 100, and the player has 10 chances to guess it correctly.
+After each guess, the program provides feedback—"UP" if the guess is too low, "DOWN" if it's too high, and a success message if the number is guessed correctly.
+At the end of the game, the player can choose to replay by entering 'Y' or exit by entering 'N'.